435-590-9498

 Optimal Targets:

-Bright planets, big nebulae, open star clusters, asterisms, and double stars, our Moon
+Bright planets, big nebulae, open star clusters, asterisms, double stars, and our Moon

 H2G2 Eponym: